Two guests talk with local guide Dugan Murphy surrounded by Victorian architecture

 FAQ

-• Highlights of the Black History Tour include: First Parish Church; Lobsterman Park; Exchange Street; Mariner’s Church; Commercial Street waterfront; United States Custom House; Restaurant Row; India Street; Abyssinian Meeting House; Portland Observatory; Green Memorial AME Zion Church; Eastern Cemetery; North School; and Cathedral of the Immaculate Conception.
+• Highlights of the Black History Tour include: First Parish Church; Lobsterman Park; Exchange Street; Wharf Street, Mariner’s Church; Commercial Street waterfront; United States Custom House; Restaurant Row; India Street; Abyssinian Meeting House; Portland Observatory; Green Memorial AME Zion Church; Eastern Cemetery; North School; and Cathedral of the Immaculate Conception.

 Oh, and plenty of boutiques, award-winning restaurants, museums, and more!